Dark Chocolate Matcha Ghoul Log

 Make this spooky ghoul log for your Halloween party!
 It's the perfect make-ahead dessert to feed a crowd, and you'll love the matcha and dark chocolate flavors!

 - Place the cocoa, flour, and salt in a bowl and whisk to combine.

-- Place the eggs, yolks, and sugar in a large mixing bowl set over a pot of simmering water.
-Whisk together until the sugar is dissolved and the mixture feels warm.
+Place the eggs, yolks, and sugar in a large mixing bowl set over a pot of simmering water, and whisk together until the sugar is dissolved and the mixture feels warm.

 - Whip the egg mixture on high speed until very pale in color and thick (about 5 minutes).